mcandre/md5sum-win/README.md

 # md5sum-win - md5sum installer for Windows

+# DEPRECATED

+Windows users are advised to install md5sum as part of Git for Windows via [Chocolatey](http://chocolatey.org/):

+    cinst git

 # ABOUT

 md5sum-win takes several md5sum files and wraps them in a basic MSI installer that adds `md5sum` to `PATH`.